ANNUAL SCEC SCIENCE PLAN

 Science Plan and Roadmap

-The current Science Plan emphasizes new opportunities enabled by a geographic scope that now includes the entire transform plate boundary system of California.
-It also provides a roadmap on how to distribute research efforts in southern, central, and northern California to achieve the Center’s science goals.
+The SCEC Science Plan emphasizes new opportunities enabled by a geographic scope that now includes the entire transform plate boundary system of California.
+It also provides a roadmap on how to distribute efforts focused on California to advance SCEC’s scientific and societal impact goals.
 Each year, SCEC solicits projects through a competitive process, typically attracting hundreds of investigators to contribute to the Center’s programs and activities.

-We look forward to receiving your proposals to participate in the SCEC collaboration!
+We look forward to receiving your TAG proposals to participate in the SCEC collaboration!

 Projects funded in 2025